Woodlanders Bringing you the best in rare native and exotic plants since 1979

 Common Name: Osmaria

-A bi-generic hybrid between Osmanthus delavayi and Phillyrea vilmoriniana (decora) but some botanists now merge Phillyrea into Osmanthus!
-This is a medium sized compact shrub with relatively small dark green toothed evergreen leave...
+This shrub was considered a bi-generic hybrid between Osmanthus delavayi and Phillyrea vilmoriniana (decora) but some botanists now merge Phillyrea into Osmanthus which makes it an Osmanthus hybrid.
+Thi...

 Osmunda regalis